 Q - How do I renew my certification?

-A - At the time of renewal, you will need to have accrued 80 hours of CE including 8 ethics, pay a $275 renewal fee, and complete the online renewal form.
+A - At the time of renewal, you will need to have accrued 80 hours of CE, send in a copy of your current license, pay $275 renewal fee, and complete the online renewal form.

 Q - What is the fee for recertification?